My teaching repertoire covers a wide range of introductory courses as well as research seminars dealing with questions

 - The External Relations of the European Union (ETH Zurich, Berne)

 - Justice and Home Affairs in the European Union (JMU Florence)

 - PhD Methods Seminar (St.Gallen)

 My teaching philosophy reflects my interests in collaborative authorship as I prefer student-centred teaching that encourages learning by both students and teachers.
 I am very much interested in working with students, and to contribute to and develop research-based teaching in my areas of expertise.

 My interest in innovative teaching is reflected in course offerings including elements of playful learning.
 Playful learning is a form of learning where students may learn by trial and error, by role-playing and by treating a certain topic not as ‘content’ but as a set of rules, or a system of choices and consequences, as I explain here.
-One example of how I use elements of playful learning in my teaching is the seminar “Art and Democracy.”
+One example of how I use elements of playful learning in my teaching is the seminar “Art and Democracy” that was first taught in the spring term 2017.
 Deconstructing a core concept of political and societal life – democracy – through visual art, the seminar aims at sharpening our perception of democratic processes and structures in society.
 We first discuss theoretical models of democracy, then engage with art on the HSG campus, before we finally practice how to express our dialogue with democratic realities through collage and paintings.
 The seminar is designed and implemented together with Rebecca Welge and Friedhelm Welge.
-It was first taught in the spring term 2017.

 My significant experience in teaching and mentoring at undergraduate, graduate, and postgraduate levels has been recognized as equivalent merit to the 2-year part-time, practice-based Masters level programme in academic and professional practice (PCAPP), obligatory for staff with teaching responsibilities at the University of Warwick.